borgar/xlsx-convert/README.md

 Only cells that have "relevant data" are emitted, which in praxis means cells that have such things as values, formula, and visible styles attached to them.

 ## Documentation

 Documentation can be found under [docs/](./docs/):

 * The API is documented in [docs/API.md](./docs/API.md).
+* The JSF output is documented at [jsfkit.github.io](https://jsfkit.github.io/types/).